 "Each cat kills between three and 20 native animals a day," Andrews told the Australian Broadcasting Corporation.
 "So if you assume four animals a day, that's carnage of 80 million native animals a day."

-The government plans to combat its feral cat problem through several means.
-Part of the initiative will involve community monitoring of feral cats, as well as trapping programs.
+The government is combating its feral cat problem through several means.
+Part of the initiative involves community monitoring of feral cats, as well as trapping programs.

 Kelly O’Shanassy, chief executive of the Australian Conservation Foundation, has called the program "commendable;" however, she says it fails to address habitat loss, which is an even greater threat to vulnerable species.